-Other than 270,000 broker warrants, noted above in the issuance of securities section which are denominated in Canadian dollars, we do not hold any derivative instruments and do not engage in any hedging activities.
+Other than a total of 672,000 broker warrants, noted above in the issuance of securities section which are denominated in Canadian dollars, we do not hold any derivative instruments and do not engage in any hedging activities.
 Most of our activity is the development and mining of our mining claim.